 General exercises and walking

-We treat vestibular disorders, from BPPV, Meniere’s, Vestibular Neuritis, to other central or peripheral vestibular dysfunction, as well as concussion.
+We treat vestibular disorders, from BPPV, Meniere’s, and Vestibular Neuritis, to other central or peripheral vestibular dysfunction, as well as a concussion.

 When the vestibular system is compromised it can lead to dizziness, tinnitus, loss of balance, vertigo, sound sensitivity, fatigue, brain fog, headaches, migraine, and nausea.
 For those living with a vestibular condition, everyday life can become a challenging obstacle to navigate.

-Our vestibular certified physical therapists will custom set your application for home program as well as take you through additional movement based exercises for balance retraining.
+Our vestibular certified physical therapists will custom set your application for the home program as well as take you through additional movement-based exercises for balance retraining.